filamentphp/filament/packages/actions/docs/04-modals.md

 Modal::closeButton(false);
 ```

-## Disable autofocus on modal open
+## Preventing the modal from autofocusing

 By default, modals will autofocus on the first focusable element when opened.
-If you wish to disable this behavior for the modal you can use the `modalAutofocus(false)` method:
+If you wish to disable this behavior, you can use the `modalAutofocus(false)` method:

 ```php
 Action::make('updateAuthor')